You're looking for the Best Breast Pump because;

 #1 SAFETY AND HYGIENE

-One of the most important features for you to look for when purchasing a breast pump is the ability for you to clean it and have it stay clean.
-All breast pumps come with either an open or closed system, and it is crucial for you to know the difference.
+One of the most important features is the ability for you to clean it and have it stay clean.
+All breast pumps come with either an open or a closed system, and it is crucial for you to know the difference.

-With a closed system breast pump, there is a barrier between your breast milk and the tubing.
+A closed system has a barrier between your breast milk and the tubing.

-With an open system breast pump, there is a direct opening between where the milk is passing into the bottle and the tubing of the pump.
+An open system has a direct opening between where the milk is passing into the bottle and the tubing of the pump.

-With an open system breast pump, there is a risk of bacteria mold or viruses growing within the tube.
+An open system has a risk of bacteria mold or viruses growing within the tube.

 #2 AVAILABLE FLANGE SIZES

-A very important feature for you to look for in a breast pump is one that will give you the option for multiple breast flange sizes.
+A very important feature is one that will give you the option of multiple breast flange sizes.

-The flanges are the cups that go over your breasts, and that come in direct contact with your body.
+The flanges are cups that go over your breasts thus come in direct contact with your body.

-If the flange size is not the proper fit, you may have difficulty expressing your milk, and you may feel discomfort while pumping.
+If the flange size is not a proper fit, you may have difficulty extracting your milk, and may feel discomfort while pumping.

-I think it's a smart decision to purchase a breast pump that gives you multiple flange size options so you can ensure the proper fit.
+I think it's a smart decision to purchase a breast pump that gives you multiple flange size options so you can ensure a proper fit.

-These cups have different-sized holes, and different sizes are important in order to correctly fit your nipple properly.
+These cups have different-sized holes, and different sizes are important in order to fit your nipple properly.

-Of course, everyone has different sized-shaped breasts & nipples, and not one size will fit every long even for the same mom.
-She may require several size flanges throughout her pumping year as your breasts change size and shape.
+Everyone has differently sized and shaped breasts and nipples, and one size will not fit even the same mom very long.
+She may require several size flanges throughout her pumping year as the breasts change size and shape.

 #3 SETTINGS AND CONTROLS

-When choosing your breast pump, look for a pump that has two separate controls, one for perception and one for speed.
+When choosing your breast pump, look for a pump that has two controls - one for perception and one for speed.
 More settings and the individual capability to control speed and suction will give you the most customized experience while pumping.